yourpalval/burger/README.md

 # burger
-the handlebars assignment
+This is the handlebars assignment.
-I'm going to do books instead
-It can be a reading list